oferonetwork/core/Ofero_Network_Timeline.md

   *28 February 2026*
   Public offering of SFT tokens, allowing broader community participation.

-- **Voting for the Location of the Meetup & Party**
+- **Voting for the Location of the Ofero Summit**
   *7 March 2026*
-  SFT holders vote on the venue for the upcoming live governance meetup and party.
+  SFT holders vote on the venue for the upcoming Ofero Summit.

 - **800 Unique SFT Holders Milestone**
   *1 July 2026*
   All circulating SFT tokens must be held by unique holders.

-- **Candidate Nomination**
+- **Candidate Registration**
-  *15 July 2026 – 15 August 2026*
+  *17 August 2026*
-  Individuals meeting the minimum requirements can self-nominate or be nominated by community members.
-This nomination period allows eligible candidates to come forward for election.
+  Individuals meeting the minimum requirements can register.

-- **Live Governance Meetup & Party**
+- **Ofero Summit**
   *16 - 23 August 2026*
   A week-long community event for networking, discussions, and celebrating the Ofero Network’s progress.